caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/02-lesson.md

 - Allow surfaces to move in front of and behind other surfaces, such as content scrolling behind app bars.
 - Reflect spatial relationships, such as how a floating action button’s shadow indicates it is separate from a card collection.

-- Read more about elevation here: [https://material.io/design/environment/elevation.html](https://material.io/design/environment/elevation.html).
+- **TAs please Slack out** Read more about elevation here: [https://material.io/design/environment/elevation.html](https://material.io/design/environment/elevation.html).

+## SLIDE 47
 **Shadow**

 Material surfaces cast shadows when they obstruct light sources.
 The consistent use of shadow depicts the elevation.
 Shadows express the degree of height between surfaces and should be used consistently across a product.